dantonini/user-story-matrix/docs/user-stories/update-metadata-command/01-update-user-stories-metadata.md

 - The command prints a summary of processed files, showing which were updated and which had no changes.
 - The command supports a `--debug` flag to show detailed information about the processing.
 - The command is idempotent (running it multiple times without content changes won't modify files).
-- Comprehensive tests are included to verify all functionality.